-Instrumental considerations bear a lot of weight in acquiring the language of the other, especially for a minority (Ben-David, 2017; Dubiner, 2012).
-The majority of study participants agreed that Hebrew is important for getting by in a space where it is the dominant language.
-They are motivated to learn Hebrew for pragmatic goals, such as communicating with authorities, obtaining government services, integrating into the Israeli job market, and studying at academic institutions in Israel.
-It is common for people with degrees, work experience, and talent to work as waiters or cleaners only because their Hebrew is not good enough (Jaber, 2020).
+Instrumental considerations weight upon the acquisition of the language of “the other,” especially for a minority (Ben-David, 2017; Dubiner, 2012).
+Most study participants agreed that acquiring Hebrew is valuable in a social space in which it is the dominant language.
+The motivation to learn Hebrew is, thus, pragmatically driven to facilitate, for example, communication with authorities, obtaining state services, joining the Israeli job market, and studying in academic institutions in Israel.

-However, whether driven by instrumental or integrative motivation, language acquisition has social impacts: it is the first step toward integration in a society and its culture (Gardner, 1980; Macintyre et al, 2003).
-One of the teachers noted that Hebrew is a social motivator, i.e., a cultural bridge toward better familiarity with Jewish culture, and emphasized that learning a new language and exposure to the culture of the other expand the learner’s personal knowledge.
-Others, however, refrained from addressing the cultural aspect due to the Israeli-Palestinian conflict, which prevents the learners from accepting the other and assimilating into their culture (Bechor, 1992).
-Likewise, Israeli culture is more Western compared to that of Jerusalem’s Arab community, which is more traditional and Palestinian.
+Whether driven by instrumental or integrative motivation, the degree of language acquisition has social implications, it being the first step toward integration into a society and its culture (Gardner, 1980; Macintyre et al., 2003).
+One of the teacher respondents said that Hebrew was a bridge toward better familiarity with Jewish culture and that learning a new language and being exposed to the culture of the other expands knowledge.
+Others, however, resiled from these cultural aspects due to the Israeli-Palestinian conflict, which prevents the learners from accepting the other and assimilating their culture (Bechor, 1992).
+Still other respondents saw Hebrew acquisition as a religious duty, since Islam obliges worshippers to know the language of those with whom they come into contact.

-Some of the teachers saw Hebrew acquisition as a religious duty, since Islam obliges worshippers to know the language of those with whom they come into contact.
-There is a well-known saying in Arabic—“He who learns the language of the others will be saved from woe”—and Arabic tradition even tells of Zayd ibn Thabit, the prophet Muhammad’s personal scribe, who was ordered to learn Hebrew in order to communicate with the Jews and managed to learn it in three months.

-In terms of the link between language and national identity, a significant percentage of participants said that, while Hebrew serves them in communicating with Jews, they still consider it the language of the enemy, forced upon them by the occupation.
-The teachers in East Jerusalem therefore prefer not to go too far in their Hebrew studies since proficiency in Hebrew is viewed as damaging to their Palestinian nationalist stance and a step toward Israeli citizenship.
-The complex political reality around them – their ambiguous political status, the split between Palestinian and Israeli institutions in the education system, discrimination against citizens of East Jerusalem – all these strengthen their Palestinian identity.
-They see themselves as part of West Bank Palestinian society and are committed to the Palestinian nationalist ambition (Yair and Alayan, 2009).
-Hebrew is perceived by them as part of the occupation.
-The nationalist issue, the Israeli control over East Jerusalem, and the hostile power relations between the parties do not allow for a real building of trust, closeness, or connection.
-Therefore, they are not interested in reaching a situation similar to that of Israeli Arabs, who have undergone a process of Israelization, which included increased Hebrew learning and the adoption of Israeli culture (Amara and Mar’I, 2002; Mar’I, 2013).
-The Arabs in East Jerusalem view Hebrew as a purely functional necessity of their everyday lives, the same as English used to be in Palestine under the British Mandate (Badir, 1990).
+A significant percentage of respondents said that, while Hebrew is useful for communicating with Israeli Jews, they still considered it the language of the enemy and forced upon them by the occupation.
+Some teachers in East Jerusalem therefore prefer not to pursue their Hebrew studies too far since proficiency in Hebrew is viewed by some as damaging to Palestinian nationalism and a step toward Israeli citizenship.
+The complex political reality around them, their ambiguous civic-political status, the divisions between Palestinian and Israeli educational institutions, and discrimination against citizens of East Jerusalem all serve to reinforce their Palestinian identity.
+They see themselves as part of West Bank Palestinian society and committed to the Palestinian nationalist ambition (Yair & Alayan, 2009).
+The Hebrew language is perceived by some of them as part of the occupation and hostilities between the communities impede the building of trust and relationships, so East Jerusalem’s Arabs are disinclined to follow the process of Israelization some Arabs in Israel more broadly have, which has included increased levels of Hebrew learning and the adoption of aspects of Israeli culture (Amara & Mar’i, 2002; Mar’i, 2013).

 Conclusion